carlonicora/RAW/jinx.md

 ### Adventures

+While working on the campaign was something you could do without knowing the player characters, when you start working on the adventures, you need to have your PCs ready.
+The best way of writing adventures, is to know your PCs and design each adventure around them.

 Once you have your campaign master plot laid out, it is time to think about all the great adventures your player characters can live.
 How are their lives going to interact with your campaign, and how are they going to be an integral part of how the world you prepared is going to be shaped?

 We think that the most important thing to understand is that being the Game Master does not need being the one who decides how the history you will be narrating will come out.
 Your players are as involved in shaping the story as you are, and you should remember this in the way you adapt the adventures on their choices.
 Remember, always write in pencil and embrace change!

 #### Type of Adventures in a Campaign

-@TODO Campaign Adventures
+Obviously, the first type of adventures we will discuss are the campaign's.
+We have a campaign with the master plot and a list of adventure ideas.
+The titles you wrote are the starting point for each of your campaign adventure.

-The first thing you need to understand is that, despite your campaign being the master plot shaping your characters' futures, the campaign linked to the campaign plot is not the only one existing.
+However, you need to understand is that, despite your campaign being the master plot shaping your characters' futures, the adventures linked to the campaign plot are not the only one existing.
 On the contrary, focussing exclusively on those would rob your players from a lot of fun.
 Imagine how incredibly strong are the adventures who dig into the characters' past and background.
 When you take the time to listen to your players and shape the future of their characters based on the back stories they wrote, you create a world they are going to love.

+Jinx strongly recommends spending time to create details backstories for each characters.
+This is done for two main reasons: the first is to help the players bond with their characters, the second is to give storytellers good hooks to create incredibly personal adventures.

 #### The Story Circle

+Jinx is structured to help storytellers write homebrew adventures which are at the same time simple to write and powerful to play.
+The goal is to provide you with a framework to develop memorable adventures, and to do this we look into the "story circle" idea.

 Please keep in mind that this method to create an adventure is based both on a structured and well-known storytelling technique, as well as an easy to use anatomy.
 It all starts with Dan Harmon's "Story Circle".
 Dan Harmond simplified Joseph Campbell "Monomyth" also known as "The Hero's Journey".
 Dan Harmond divides every story in a circle identified by eight steps.
 This Story Circle can be applied to every story in every media.
 Hence it can be used to create amazing adventures whose story will relate to your players.

+The reason to use this method is to create stories that will glue your players to the chairs, asking for more.
+It is the same method scriptwriters use for your favourite films, and while you may not realise it yet, they all follow the same storytelling structure.
+Jinx has distilled all these information in a simple step-by-step methodology.

-Before describing every step, let me dig a bit deeper in the circle and how it can be divided.
+However, defore describing every step, you should know a bit more about the Story Circle and how it works.
 You will understand why I try to divide my adventures into four sessions.
 If you divide the story circle horizontally, the top part is the start and the end of the story, while the bottom part identifies the characters' growth and change.
 The ordinary versus the special, life versus death, consciousness versus unconsciousness or order versus chaos.
 If you give the right rhythm to your adventure, this will be felt by your players, as their characters were in a great film.
 When the characters move from one semicircle to the other, they evolve.
 By dividing the story circle vertically as well, you identify four intersections and four spaces.
 These are the main parts of our adventures.
 Every time one of the lines intersect the circle, you define a story point, additionally, between each point, you can identify another story point.
 With this method, you can identify a total of 8 story points.
 These points will navigate a hero through their story, piece by piece.

 Dan Harmond named each of the 8 points: